 - Ever since Cerulean, Ash has been habitually destroying gyms, mostly unintentionally.
 Reached a point where his first two Johto League gym battles were done outside.
 And by the end of the third, Whitney had most certainly wished she had followed their examples (though one can easily argue that it was her Miltank that did most of the damage, even if Muk finished the building off).

 - Seen It All: After seeing Legendaries and going through potentially world-breaking adventures in the original timeline, nothing surprises Ash and friends anymore.
 The fact that they don't move an eyelid to what's going on tends to shock those who aren't used to the sheer level of weirdness they go through.
+Later on, this is zigzagged as since the timeline collapse happened shorty after the events of New Tork City which takes place during the Decolore Islands arc, he can still get caught off-guard by mechanics from Generation VI onward like Primal Reversion along with any Pokémon who debuts from those later generations.

 - Set Right What Once Went Wrong: His entire purpose in this story is to go back in time and stop Cyrus from recreating the world in his own image.